-Landasana Minimum Minimum field of view Scena ario Landscape / Visual Impact Objective / Visual y of of adverse Definition of upact y of visual threshold Definition of threshold in which stated impacts are to be avoided Scenario 11 (B+ Butterwick/Walkway) Scenario 12 (B+D+ Butterwick/Walkway) change of separate wind farms Possibly Acceptable Possibly Acceptable To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints.
+Landasana Minimum Minimum field of view Scena ario Landscape / Visual Impact Objective / Visual Sensitivit of adverse Uniform visual Sensitivit y of wisual threshol Definition of threshold in which stated impacts are to be avoided Scenario 11 (B+ Butterwick/Walkway) Scenario 12 (B+D+ Butterwick/Walkway) change of separate wind farms Possibly Acceptable Possibly Acceptable To avoid more than a major effect upon key long-distance viewpoints accessible by walkers outside the National High Avoid most substantial adverse effects Turbines to be sited 2km away from such defined and agreed viewpoints.
 90°-180° No nearby hilltop viewpoints.
 The Castle Eden Walkway (Sus turbine cluster in all scenarios.
 Visibility will be reduced due t Park/AONB.
 Acceptable Acceptable LANDSCAPE To entirely maintain the setting of Historic Parks and Gardens.
 High Moderate adverse or greater No turbines to be visibly prominent from the publicly accessible parts of the properties (i.e. no turbines visible within 7km) The exact layout of turbines within any development should to consideration.
-All of the registered Historic Parks within 7km of the scenario to be prominent due to screening by trees and other vegetation.
+All of the registered Historic Parks within 7km of the scenario to be prominent due to screening by trees and other vegetati.
 The degree of acceptability also depends on the extent of put.
 There are no registered Historic Parks and Gardens within 7km of Site B. os are relatively heavily wooded and turbines are unlikely on.
-Possibly Acceptable Possibly Acceptable To broadly protect the setting of nationally protect the setting of nationally designated cultural High substantial adverse effects such structures where setting is a key directly affect the setting of such structures directly affect the setting of The exact layout of turbines within any development should take the setting of any sensitive listed buildings and Scheduled Ancient Monuments into consideration.
+Possibly Acceptable Possibly Acceptable To broadly protect the setting of nationally Moderate/ Avoid most High substantial adverse effects No turbines to directly affect the setting of such structures directly affect the setting of such structures directly affect the setting of The exact layout of turbines within any development should take the setting of any sensitive listed buildings and Scheduled Ancient Monuments into consideration.
 Stands of trees and other intervening vegetation may screen view of turbines to and from listed structures.
-Acceptability is dependant on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure. • Site B lies within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
+Acceptability is dependent on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure. designated cultural heritage where setting is a key consideration in Site B lies within 2km of numerous Listed Buildings and Scheduled Ancient Monuments.
 Sites B and D lie within 2km of numerous Listed Buildings and Scheduled Ancient Monuments. features. their designation (i.e. no turbines Possibly Acceptable Possibly Acceptable within 2km) Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 Depending on actual degree of visibility from structure and whether setting is a key consideration in the designation of the structure.
 To avoid a Moderate Avoid most Turbines avoid No turbines are located within a high sensitivity landscape.